Americanah: Plot summary

+As teenagers in a Lagos secondary school, Ifemelu and Obinze fall in love.
+Nigeria at the time is under military dictatorship, and people are seeking to leave the country.
+Ifemelu departs for the United States to study.
+Through her experiences in relationships and studies, she chronicles her experience of race in American culture Upon coming to America, Ifemelu discovered for the first time what it means to be a "Black Person".
+Obinze, son of a professor, had hoped to join her in the US but he is denied a visa after 9/11.
+He goes to London and, committing a crime, refuses to leave before his visa expires.

+Years later, Obinze returns to Nigeria and becomes a wealthy man as a property developer in the newly democratic country.
+Ifemelu gains success in the United States, where she becomes known for her blog about race in America, entitled "Raceteenth or Various Observations About American Blacks (Those Formerly Known as Negroes) by a Non-American Black".
+When Ifemelu returns to Nigeria, the two consider the viability of reviving a relationship in light of their diverging experiences during their many years apart.

 Background

-Adichie, in her 2009 TED talk entitled "The Danger of a Single Story" argued for the understanding of the multiplicity of African experiences.
-With her second novel Half of a Yellow Sun, Vogue classified her as the first in a series of young African authors writing about their countries with Western audiences in mind.
+In her 2009 TED talk entitled "The Danger of a Single Story", the Nigerian author Chimamanda Ngozi Adichie argued for the understanding of the multiplicity of African experiences.
+After the publication of her second novel, Half of a Yellow Sun, Vogue classified Adichie as the first in a series of young African authors who write about their countries with Western audiences in mind.
 Adichie started writing fiction at Johns Hopkins University and later got a master's in African studies at Yale University.

-Adichie said that when she was growing up, "everyone wanted to go to America.
-But I never wanted to until I realised it would be a way of escaping becoming a doctor", hence, after a year of studying medicine, she dropped out and left Nigeria to the US at 19 years-old to live with her sister in Brooklyn, and then to Philadelphia, where she studied.
-It took Adichie four years to write the novel.
-The title "Americanah" is a Lagosian slang for "Nigerians newly returned after a spell Stateside ranging from dissects, satirises, and, at its most potent, simply describes the immigrant experience, the myriad forms of racism, how race is viewed and experienced differently in America and Britain, and how we have to leave a place to belong to it".
+Adichie said, when she was growing up: "everyone wanted to go to America.
+But I never wanted to until I realised it would be a way of escaping becoming a doctor".
+After a year of studying medicine, at 19 years old, Adichie dropped out and left Nigeria for the US to live with her sister in Brooklyn, and then moved to Philadelphia, where she studied.
+Adichie took four years to write the novel.
+The title "Americanah" is Lagosian slang for "Nigerians newly returned after a spell Stateside".

-The novel was published in French by Gallimard.